sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 With the `filter()` method you can create a *second* array filled with elements that pass certain criteria that you designate.
 This is great for creating a sub array of fruits that start with vowels, a list of even numbers from a bigger list, and so on.
   *It's important to remember that a filter method on an array requires a `boolean` return value for the callback function you pass as an argument.*

-Fruity Example - Return a list of fruit that start with vowels:
+Fruity Example - Return a list of fruits that start with vowels:

 ```javascript
 var vowels = ["A", "E", "I", "O", "U"];